kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Recovery Rate
 ```

-It also displays the distribution of payment failure types.
+It also provides failure-type distribution information.

 Example: